General Project Questions

-The HFR project has potential to reduce Canada’s environmental footprint by reducing greenhouse gas emissions.
-It will offer people an option with a much lower carbon footprint than cars or planes.
-And in this digital age, with more of us working from home, the HFR project has the potential to create more opportunities for people to live in the community of their choice by making travel, including commuting, a greener, more accessible and more convenient option.
+The HFR project would improve Canada’s environment by reducing greenhouse gas emissions.
+It would offer people an option with a much lower carbon footprint than cars or planes.
+And, with more of us working from home, the HFR project has the potential to create more opportunities for people to live in the community of their choice by making travel, including commuting, a greener, more accessible and more convenient option.

-The Government of Canada has contracted external advisors with expertise in railway planning, engineering, and operations to analyze options that will support the commitment to improve passenger rail service in Southwestern Ontario.
+The Government of Canada has contracted external advisors with expertise in railway planning, engineering, and operations to analyze options that would support its commitment to improve passenger rail service in Southwestern Ontario.
 The results of this work are expected at the end of 2023.
-After that, the Government of Canada will be able to further explore the feasibility of integrating Southwestern Ontario into the High Frequency Rail project; this is expected to include collaboration with VIA HFR and the private developer partner during the co-development phase.
+After that, the Government of Canada will be able to explore further the feasibility of integrating Southwestern Ontario into the High Frequency Rail project.
+This would include collaboration with VIA HFR and the private-sector development partner during the co-development phase.

 There will be ongoing assessments as to how the service can be improved over the course of the project.
 This responsible approach will ensure Canadians get good value for money.

 The two systems differ in speed, infrastructure requirements, and station locations.

 Speed: A high-speed train would run at speeds well above the maximum speed of 177 km/h allowed on tracks with level crossings for vehicles and pedestrians.
 For the HFR project, the private-sector development partner will have the flexibility to explore opportunities for higher speeds on segments of track where this would make financial and operational sense.